lidofinance/docs/docs/multisigs/emergency-brakes.md

 **Address:** base: [`0x0F9A0e7071B7B21bc7a8514DA2cd251bc1FF0725`](https://app.safe.global/home?safe=base:0x0F9A0e7071B7B21bc7a8514DA2cd251bc1FF0725)

-**Purpose of the multisig:** to disable deposits or withdrawals or both deposits and withdrawals for wstETH token bridge on Base side in case of emergency.
+**Purpose of the multisig:** The multisig is used to disable deposits or withdrawals or both deposits and withdrawals for wstETH token bridge on Base side in case of emergency.

 **Quorum:** 3/5